 How Is Fault Determined So I Know Which Insurance with which to File a Claim?

 As mentioned before, you may want to file a claim prior to the determination of fault.
 Determination of fault can be a lengthy process, and in some cases can go all the way to trial.
 Fault is determined by both insurance companies after they have sent an investigator to the scene, to inspect the vehicles, review police reports, interview witnesses, passengers, and drivers.
 Only then do the insurance companies negotiate fault for each of their respective drivers.

 If insurance cannot agree on determining fault for one driver, or a shared fault, the court will need to be involved.
 This process can take a fair amount of time.

 Similar to the determination of fault, settling a case depends on several factors.
 Which driver was at fault?
 Are the insurance companies in dispute?
 How serious are the injuries, and how much medical treatment/rehabilitation has been provided and is still needed?
 Is the insurance company offering a fair and complete settlement, or does the claim need to be brought in front of a jury?

 If the insurance companies determine fault against one of the two drivers, your settlement could be negotiated with the at-fault drivers insurance.
 If the fault is shared equally, a settlement would be split between the two carriers.
 If fault lies more with one driver than the other, the settlement would be split according to the percentage of fault determined.

 What to do About Medical Treatment

-If you’ve been a passenger in an auto accident, it may be in your interest to contact a personal injury lawyer for more information.
+If you’ve been a passenger in an auto accident, it may be in your interest to contact a Colorado car accident attorney for more information.